-$$\int\limits_K \nabla \cdot \mathbf{u}h = \int\limits{\partial K} \mathbf{n} \cdot \mathbf{u}h = 0$$ convection codes use this strategy.
-One successful example is the TERRA-NEO code that uses equal-order linear tetrahedra (Gmeiner et al., 2015; Weismüller et al., 2015) stabilised by means of a pressure-stabilisation approach based on the addition of linear least-squares terms (the "PSPG" approach, see Brezzi and Douglas (1988); Elman et al. (2014)); other examples include Fluidity (Davies et al., 2011), MILAMIN (Dabrowski et al., 2008) and LaCoDe (de Montserrat et al., 2019).
-While we have not evaluated simplicial elements, one might conjecture that many of the same conclusions would also hold: The unstable P1 × P0 provides low accuracy and is unstable, the stabilised P1 × P1 has difficulties with buoyancy-driven flows and large hydrostatic pressures, and the Taylor-Hood element P2 × P1 is expensive but robust.
+Of course, the choices we have considered here are not the only ones.
+One could, for example, consider "simplicial" (triangular and tetrahedral) elements instead of the quadrilateral and hexahedral ones we have used here.
+Indeed, some existing mantle convection codes use this strategy.
+One successful example is the TERRA-NEO code that uses equal-order linear tetrahedra (Gmeiner et al., 2015; Weismüller et al., 2015) stabilised by means of a pressure-stabilisation approach based on the addition of linear least-squares terms (the "PSPG" approach, see Brezzi and Douglas (1988); Elman et al. (2014)); other examples include Fluidity (Davies et al., 2011) and LaCoDe (de Montserrat et al., 2019).
+While we have not evaluated simplicial elements, one might conjecture that many of the same conclusions would also hold: The unstable $P_1 \times P_0$ provides low accuracy and is unstable, the stabilised $P_1 \times P_1$ has difficulties with buoyancy-driven flows and large hydrostatic pressures, and the Taylor-Hood element $P_2 \times P_1$ is expensive but robust.